 - A representative fee of 0.50% pa of assets has been used.

-Assuming the assumptions remain the same over the 10-year period, Barry will have an extra $154,458 in super.
-His outstanding mortgage at that time is $117,299, and after he repays this balance from his super (tax free as he is over 60), he will be $37,159 in front.
+If these assumptions remain the same over the 10-year period, Barry will have an extra $154,458 in super.
+His outstanding mortgage at that time is $115,650, and after he repays this balance from his super (tax free as he is over 60), he

 Case study where paying off the mortgage may be the best strategy